-SMART metering is currently being rolled out for smaller users with a view to giving every customer the opportunity to have SMART metering installed and in operation, free of extra charge.
+SMART metering for electricity and gas is currently being rolled out for smaller users with a view to giving every customer the opportunity to have SMART metering installed and in operation, free of extra charge.
 In time, a smart meter should in theory be offered to every church.

 Older SMART meters

-Some older SMART meters were unable to continue operating in SMART mode after a change of supplier.
+Some older SMART meters were – and some still are, at mid-2022, according to reports – unable to continue operating in SMART mode after a change of supplier.

 These are either being replaced with the latest generation of SMART meters (known as SMETS2), or else they are remaining while being enrolled in the newer secure infrastructure.
-This process of enrolment for the earlier (SMETS1) meters is taking longer than planned.
+This process of enrolment for the earlier (SMETS1) meters has taken longer than planned.

 This is to enable SMART functioning to be restored, and to remain inter-operable in future, even after you change your supplier.

 The deadline for everyone to be offered a SMETS2 meter is now 2024.
 This may have been further delayed by the Covid-19 epidemic.